Codecademy/docs/content/numpy/concepts/math-methods/terms/arctan/.ipynb_checkpoints/arctan-checkpoint.md

 ---

-In NumPy, the **.arctan()** method computes the element-wise inverse tangent (arc tangent) of the input array.
-It returns an array of angles in radians, with values ranging from -π/2 to π/2.
+In NumPy, the **.arctan()** method computes the input array's element-wise inverse tangent (arc tangent).
+It returns a variety of angles in radians, with values ranging from -π/2 to π/2.
 This function is useful for transforming tangent values back to their corresponding angles.
-If the input is a scalar, the function returns a scalar; If the input is a scalar, the function returns a scalar; if the input is an array, it returns an array of the same shape with the arc tangent of each element.
+If the input is a scalar, the function returns a scalar if the input is an array, it returns an array of the same shape with the arc tangent of each element.

 ---